 My friends and I are sitting in camp chairs at a campsite in the forest, our home base for the weekend.
 On a stage in the middle of the woods, Neko Case jokes about how depressing her music is.

 A friend passes me his pipe.
 I haven’t smoked pot in years.
 When I smoke, I’m prone to paralyzing, near-hallucinatory panic attacks.
 But out here, surrounded by friends, with Case’s voice drifting through our campsite, smoking seems like the thing to do.
-I take a hit.